nodepen/nodes/README.md

 I'm still finishing a second 'proof-of-concept' phase after the [first prototype](https://twitter.com/cdriesler/status/1216726073473490946?s=20).
 But this one is going much better.
 Hopeful that I can share a public link to the latest versions soon.

-( Everything very WIP.
-Including the name.
-But I bought the domain before saying it out loud to people. 🤷‍♂️ )

 ## Project structure

 - `/app` - next.js client delivering a stylized version of the canvas